 If ever there was a kitchen decorating style meant to feel more warm and welcoming, the country kitchen is it.
 It’s the very heart of your home.
 The place where everyone gathers to eat, socialize and celebrate, and yet all too often, it’s the last place we think about decorating.
 Use these decorating ideas to create a welcoming cozy country kitchen.
 As you embark on bringing this distinctive look to your kitchen, you need only aim at one thing: making everyone feel welcome, and even compelled, to come in and sit a spell.
 That is truly the hallmark of the unpretentious country cottage-style kitchen.

 Start with a cozy dining room furniture set.
 A pedestal table and a set of dining chairs provide a friendly spot for conversation and a bite to eat.
 Farmhouse-style seating can take the form of a big oversized farmhouse table to kitchen stools that take their inspiration from tractor seats.
 There is one common thread—they all set a warm, welcoming tone.

 Country Kitchen Paint Colors

-A country kitchen color palette can be found on walls, kitchen cabinets, storage shelves and more.
+A country cottage kitchen color palette can be found on walls, kitchen cabinets, storage shelves, and more.
 Look to this core set of colors to get started: milky whites, buttery yellows, farmhouse reds, gingham blues, and creamy beiges.
 Bold colors, like reds and deep blues, look best when adorning your accent pieces, like shelving and barstools.
 Let the softer colors like yellows and beiges take a more prominent place in your kitchen real estate.